S-Lowes/Code-Institute-MS3/README.md

 ### New User Journey

-1. The user begins at the Homepage and is prompted to either register so they can create a recipe.
+1. The user begins at the Homepage and is prompted to register so they can create a recipe.
 1. Or they can take a look at 3 of the most recent recipes created by other users.

 ![Homepage](documentation/user_journey/uj_homepage.png)